Wedding Photography Posing

 Looking at camera

 I always start off with this pose.
 It is a nice and simple pose that can act as a foundation into other, more creative poses.
-This pose is also one of the bread and butter poses that is usually expected from a wedding photographer and is usually the first to be printed off and put on the mantle piece or given to family members.
+This pose is also one of the bread and butter poses that is usually expected from a wedding photographer and is usually the first to be printed off in their album and put on the mantle piece or given to family members.
 It is very simple to direct.
 All you need to do is ask the subjects to cuddle up and look at the camera.
 At a wedding, the bride will be holding a bouquet and I ask the bride to simply hold the bouquet over her stomach, as this will give her a nice bend in the elbow.

 The photo below is actually an engagement shoot at a Brisbane location, hence why there is no bouquet.
 It is important to have the subjects hands doing something.
 It is common from inexperienced wedding photographers to have subjects arms and hands hanging down beside them which is never good.
 In this situation, I asked the female subject to put her left hand up on her partners chest and for the male to put his thumb in his pocket, which also gives him a curve in the arm and a more masculine look.